Non-surgical, non-invasive aesthetic procedures work by causing controlled damage that jump-starts tightening, skin rejuvenation or weight loss.

 Discuss the pros and cons of each treatment with your cosmetic doctor, who will advise you on the risks and benefits.

-What new treatments can we expect in 2017?
+What new treatments can we expect in years to come?

 There’s a new treatment pending FDA approval in the US that’s being compared to Botox for its ability to temporarily paralyze wrinkles: as of June 2017, Iovera or “Frotox” is available in Canada and Europe for treating wrinkles, but has only received clearance in the US for its pain management properties.